Select Page

 Manufacturing and finishing

 I must admit, the leather around the rim is pretty good.
 It’s far from the premium leather found on Fanatec’s Podium steering wheels, but it’s still leather on a steering wheel costing less than €200.
 The finish is very well done, with no apparent flaws, I must say.
-All the ES components are held in place by screws at the rear, and spacing is tight.
+All the ES components are held in place with screws at the rear, and spacing is tight.

 In terms of build quality, it’s clearly a cut above the competition at this price level, and my hat’s off to Moza for that.